 In a meta-analysis, cyclosporine was not associated with an increase in risk of congenital malformations but was associated with increased rates of prematurity .
 A higher incidence of small for gestational age infants has also been reported.
 However, it is unclear if fetal growth restriction and prematurity were due to cyclosporine or due to the mother’s underlying disease.

-Cyclosporine should not be administered in breastfeeding women.
-Cyclosporine is excreted in breast milk, and therapeutic levels have been reported in breastfed infants [100,101].
+Cyclosporine is excreted in breast milk, and therapeutic levels have been reported in breastfed infants [104,105].
+However, as the amount of transfer is minimal, cyclosporine can be used in the breastfeeding mother and infant levels of drug can be monitored if concern for toxicity.
 (See "Use of antiinflammatory and immunosuppressive drugs in rheumatic diseases during pregnancy and lactation", section on 'Cyclosporine'.)

 Methotrexate — Methotrexate is contraindicated in pregnancy as it is a potent abortifacient, and its use during pregnancy is associated with multiple skeletal abnormalities.
 Women who plan to conceive should therefore discontinue methotrexate and use contraception for at least three months, and ideally six months, prior to conception.

-Anti-tumor necrosis factor agents — Experience with anti-tumor necrosis factor (anti-TNF) therapy agents used to treat IBD during pregnancy is limited [105,106].
-Pregnant women on anti-TNF monotherapy for maintenance should continue therapy throughout pregnancy .
+Anti-tumor necrosis factor agents — Experience with anti-tumor necrosis factor (anti-TNF) therapy agents used to treat IBD during pregnancy is limited but reassuring [109,110].
+The Toronto Consensus on Management of IBD in pregnancy recommended that pregnant women on anti-TNF monotherapy for maintenance should continue therapy throughout pregnancy .
 Discontinuation of anti-TNF therapy or switching from combination biologic and azathioprine/mercaptopurine therapy to monotherapy may be considered in very select low-risk patients.
 Low-risk patients are those in sustained deep remission prior to pregnancy (symptomatic remission off of corticosteroids with evidence of endoscopic healing for at least three months duration) and no history of multiple medication failures, significant perianal disease, or multiple surgeries.

 Discontinuing infliximab early in the third trimester or at the end of the second trimester may help to reduce infliximab transport across the placenta and lower levels of serum infliximab in the newborn.
-Discontinuation of anti-TNF therapy also appears to be safe for pregnant women with quiescent IBD .
+Discontinuation of anti-TNF therapy also appears to be safe for pregnant women with quiescent IBD, though the risk of flare in the post-partum and immunogenicity needs to be strongly considered .
 We therefore suggest discontinuing infliximab 8 to 10 weeks before the estimated date of delivery in women with quiescent IBD.
 Infliximab can then be resumed immediately after delivery, assuming no infection.
-IBD flares following discontinuation of infliximab can be treated with resumption of infliximab, unless birth is imminent, or glucocorticoids for the remainder of the pregnancy .
+IBD flares following discontinuation of infliximab can be treated with resumption of infliximab, unless birth is imminent .

-Infliximab is considered compatible with breastfeeding as it is excreted in trace amounts in human milk and is poorly absorbed orally, thus reducing the potential for systemic adverse effects [5,116].
-While it is important to note that there are limited safety data and local immune suppression in the gastrointestinal tract is possible, the decision to discontinue infliximab should take into account the importance of the drug to the control of IBD activity in the mother [116,117].
+Infliximab is considered compatible with breastfeeding as it is excreted in trace amounts in human milk and is poorly absorbed orally, thus reducing the potential for systemic adverse effects [5,121].

-Adalimumab — Adalimumab is considered compatible with use during conception and pregnancy in at least the first two trimesters.
+Adalimumab — Adalimumab is considered compatible with use during conception and pregnancy throughout pregnancy .
 In small observational studies, the incidence of congenital malformations, spontaneous abortion, stillbirth, and preterm delivery was not increased in pregnant women exposed to adalimumab.
-Adalimumab actively crosses the placenta as well [113,114].
+Adalimumab actively crosses the placenta as well [117,118].
 We therefore suggest discontinuing adalimumab four to five weeks prior to the due date.

 Certolizumab — Certolizumab is a PEGylated Fab fragment of a humanized anti-TNF-alpha monoclonal antibody.
 Unlike infliximab and adalimumab which are actively transferred across the placenta in the third trimester, there is minimal placental transfer of certolizumab to the infant during pregnancy as it does not have an Fc component to bind to the FcRn on the placenta .